Lie-orthogonal operators: Invariant ideals of Lie-orthogonal operators

 It is clear from the proof of Lemma 3 from \cite{Bilun&Maksimenko&Petravchuk2011} that this lemma is true not only for invertible Lie-orthogonal operators.
 Therefore the lemma can be reformulated in the following way:

-\begin{lemma} Suppose that $I$ is an ideal of a Lie algebra $L$ such that the center of the factor-algebra $L/I$ is zero.
+\begin{lemma} Suppose that $I$ is an ideal of a Lie algebra $L$ such that the factor-algebra $L/I$ is centerless.
 Then the ideal $I$ is invariant with respect to the action of each Lie-orthogonal operator on the algebra~$L$. \end{lemma}

-\begin{proof} In the course of the factorization with respect to the ideal~$I$, elements of the center of the algebra $L$ are mapped into the center of the factor-algebra $L/I$, which is zero by the lemma conditions.
+\begin{proof} In the course of the factorization with respect to the ideal~$I$, elements of the center of the algebra $L$ are mapped into the center of the factor-algebra $L/I$, which is zero by the lemma's hypothesis.
 This implies that the center of the algebra is contained in the ideal $I$.
 Hence this ideal is invariant with respect to a Lie-orthogonal operator~$J$ if and only if it is invariant with respect to any Lie-orthogonal operator which is equivalent to~$J$.
 This is why we can assume, without loss of generality, that the operator~$J$ is invertible.

 Using the reformulated definition of Lie-orthogonal operator, we obtain that for any $x\in I$ and $y\in L$ the commutator $[Jx, y]=[x, J^{-1}y]$ belongs to the ideal~$I$.
 Therefore, the equivalence class $Jx+I$ belongs to the center of the factor-algebra $L/I$.
 This implies that $Jx\in I$. \end{proof}